Luckystork/everythingaboutevadus/evadus_master_doc.md

     * **Windows Home Fix:** This installer automatically patches the host system's `termsrv.dll` file in System32 to forcefully allow concurrent multi-session RDP hosting, completely bypassing Microsoft's standard Windows Home Edition RDP locks.
   * **Adaptive Resolution:** Toggles for "Host Fullscreen" vs. "Custom X/Y" with free aspect ratio stretching for ultra-wide monitors.
 Includes a "Hardware GPU Acceleration" sub-toggle to prevent fullscreen lagging.
   * **Hardware Passthrough:** Dropdown to route the raw physical IDs of the Host Microphone and Webcam into the VM.
 Includes a **"Force-Refresh USB Cache"** button to fix the Evadus bug where cameras fail to show up in the list.
+    * **Native USB-over-IP Tunnel:** Eliminates the need for paid third-party apps like VirtualHere.
+Zap natively emulates physical USB hubs to perfectly pass modern webcams and proprietary devices directly into the VM.
   * **GPU Driver & Gamma Bypass Toggle:** Kernel-level hooks to spoof GPU signatures and defeat advanced color-monitoring detection.
   * **Dynamic Resource & Firmware Allocation:** Input fields to manually specify CPU Core Count, RAM allocation, and a button to **"Clone Host SMBIOS/MAC Address"** so the VM perfectly mimics the Host PC's hardware fingerprint to bypass deep forensic checks.
   * **Interception Monitor:** A live, scrolling terminal log of detected proctor executables.